computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

   -
-    - p: 'The end result of this exploration was the <a href="https://pypi.org/project/irreceiver/">irreceiver</a> Python library which is available on PyPi.
-It is fully tested and well commented and a good place for someone interested in using IR communication with a Raspberry Pi or just interested in exploring the protocol more.'
+    - p: 'The end result of this exploration was the <a href="https://pypi.org/project/irreceiver/">irreceiver</a> Python library which is available on PyPi.'

+    - p: 'It is fully tested and well commented and a good place for someone interested in using IR communication with a Raspberry Pi or just interested in exploring the protocol more.'

+    - figul:
+        - '<a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> (great resource for this topic)'
-    - raw: '<small> All images and video in accompanying this post are courtesy of <a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> which is a great resource for this topic. </small>'
+      figcaption: "All images and video in accompanying this post are courtesy of:"
 ---